Skip to main content

 “Alas, Poor YORICK!,” in lino by the 39-Step Press.
 (Image used with permission; click to link.)

-I recently returned from a trip to the rare books reading room at Princeton, and thought it was high time to collect a few thoughts about some of the things I’ve found while collecting materials for the Motley Emblem.
+I recently returned from a trip to the rare books reading room at Princeton, and thought it was high time to collect a few thoughts about some of the things I’ve found.
 Most of the posts here cover my labor to reconstruct the craft practices of the marbled page in Sterne’s Tristram Shandy.
-But I’ve been making a point of looking at other things, too, without knowing if I’ll wind up doing anything with what I find.
-Among these things I’ve been making a point of viewing are the “black” pages that appeared in the first volume of Sterne’s novel.
-I’m not planning a recreation.
-The collective at 39 Steps Press has already done that, as an experiment in contingency and the limits of a wrought-iron letterpress printer.
+But I’ve been making a point of looking at other things, too, including the “black” pages that appeared in the first volume of Sterne’s novel.
+I’m not planning a reconstruction.
+The collective at 39 Steps Press has already done that, as an experiment in contingency and the limits of a wrought-iron letterpress.
 Also of interest is the collection of pages commissioned by the Sterne Trust, every one black or inspired by Sterne’s blackness.
 But because the black page, like the marbled one, is a relic of craft practices, I’ve spent some time thinking about the press and the affordances of ink.
+[EDIT: And in the year since I originally wrote this up, I have indeed done a sort of reconstruction: see below.]

 The “black one” in context: an elegy to an eidolon, or the end of autofiction.
 Photo by the Author for the Motley Emblem.
 “Tristram Shandy” vol. 1 (1760), Princeton Shelfmark Scheide 152.6